 Prior to placing your tree in the stand at home, you will need to cut an additional 1/4 inch off the bottom of the tree.
 Even a short car ride home is time enough for the bottom of the trunk to crust over with sap.
 So if you skip this step, your tree will not absorb water, which means it will die.

 After setting up your tree, the most important thing to do is keep the stand filled with water.
 It will drink almost a gallon on its first day.

 In a dry tree stand, it only takes a few hours for your tree trunk to re-crust over with sap.
 If this happens the tree will dry up and, you guessed it, die.

-The only way to save it as this point will be to cut another 1/4 inch slice off the bottom of the trunk to reopen the absorption channels.
+The only way to save it at this point will be to cut another 1/4 inch slice off the bottom of the trunk to reopen the absorption channels.
 If you’ve already decorated the tree, this will be a nightmare!

-Not only does hydrating your tree keep it alive, it also helps to prevent fires.
+Not only does hydrating your tree keep it alive, but it also helps to prevent fires.
 Another way to keep fires at bay is to keep your tree away from heat sources like fireplaces and heaters.

-Also check all your light strands before placing them on the tree to make sure they are in perfect condition.
+Also, check all your light strands before placing them on the tree to make sure they are in perfect condition.
 When it comes to fire safety, it’s better to be safe than sorry.